EXCLUSIVE: Yale University cop also shot during New Haven shooting of unarmed woman

 NEW HAVEN, Conn.
-(WTNH) - News 8 has learned exclusively a Yale University police officer involved in Tuesday's shooting of an unarmed woman was himself wounded during the exchange of gunfire.
+(WTNH) - News 8 has learned exclusively a Yale University police officer involved in Tuesday's shooting of an unarmed woman was himself wounded.

 A state police spokesman confirmed Ofc.
 Terrance Pollock, a 16-year veteran cop, was injured as he and Hamden officer Devin Eaton fired on a red Honda from both ends of the car.
 It's unclear if Pollock was grazed or hit by a ricochet bullet from his own firearm, or from Eaton's weapon.

-Note: - UPDATE: Sources with DEEP Confirm to News 8 tonight that the bobcat tested positive for rabies UPDATE: Sources with DEEP Confirm to News 8 tonight that the bobcat tested positive for rabies